malike/go-kafka-alert/README.md

 For Debian systems follow this [link](https://github.com/confluentinc/confluent-kafka-go/#installing-librdkafka).

 For OSx use `brew install librdkafka` .

+You can use `[ldflags](https://blog.cloudflare.com/setting-go-variables-at-compile-time/)` to package the go build with the default parameters.
+Required parameters are :

+`profile` : Configuration profile if configuration would be loaded from  [Spring Cloud Config Server](https://github.com/malike/centralized-configuration-mangement/tree/master/config-server)

+`configServer` : Base url of config server.
+Eg `http://localhost:8888`.

 <br/>

 ## Download